OpenMaine/ptld-rent-calc-react/README.md

 This project is set up as a monorepo and uses Yarn to manage separate dependencies in the client and server directories.

 Before you start using Yarn, you'll first need to install it on your system.
-There are many different ways to install Yarn, but a single one is recommended and cross-platform.
-For more details see  [the guide to installing Yarn](/docs/Installing_Yarn.md).
+For more details about installing Yarn see  the [guide to installing Yarn](/docs/Installing_Yarn.md).

 `Not Sure if Yarn is Already Installed?`